Public Interest Project

 STEP Procedures: Hours must be submitted via the Student Time Entry Process (STEP) by midnight every Thursday.
 Please forecast your hours for Friday and the weekend, if necessary.
 Please note that you will be paid for hours entered the following Friday.

 40-Hour Rule: The payroll office pays each grant recipient hourly, up to 40 hours per week.
-The payroll office cannot pay a grant recipient for overtime or any extra hours worked.
+The budget does not allow for overtime or any extra hours worked.
 Therefore, each week, the hours that you enter via the Student Time Entry Process (STEP) must not exceed 40 hours, under any circumstances.

 400-Hour Rule: If at the end of the 10-week assignment, the grant recipient has not worked up to the maximum 400 paid hours (maximum: $4000 gross total), the grant recipient may work into the 11th week up to those maximums.
 Under no circumstances should your total hours paid exceed 400 hours for the summer.

-Time Off / Holidays: Grant recipients get no holiday or vacation pay.
+Time Off / Holidays: Grant recipients do not receive holiday or vacation pay.
 If the grant recipient works on a holiday, the time entry should be filled out normally, and payment will be for the time worked.
 A grant recipient may take unpaid days off from work, with the employer's approval.

 Should you have any payroll questions that are not addressed on our list of Frequently Asked Questions, please contact the Law School Payroll office at email@example.com.
 Any other questions should be directed to the Public Interest Project at firstname.lastname@example.org.